nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### What is the email feature

-The email feature opens up a separate window containing the emails of the current list displayed in Tracey.
+The email feature opens up a separate window containing the emails of the students found in the current list displayed.
 The email feature allows a user to copy the email list to their clipboard to paste in their email platform of choice.

 The `email` command is as follows: